MatteoBattilani/CityLifeRank/README.md

 The project is structured as follows:

-- `index.html`: the HTML file that includes the page layout and links to the CSS and JavaScript files.
+images/ --> a folder that includes the favicon for the web page and the arrow image for the "TO THE HOME" button. src/
-- `style.css`: the CSS file that includes the page style.
+└── CSS/
-- `script.js`: the JavaScript file that includes all the API's calls.
+    └── style.css --> the CSS file that includes the page style Js/
-- `images/`: a folder that includes the favicon for the web page and the arrow image for the "TO THE HOME" button.
+    └── index.js --> the JavaScript file that includes all the API's calls index.html: the HTML file that includes the page layout and links to the CSS and JavaScript files.

 ## Licence